 As you'll see in these examples of trade cards, the front of the trade card consisted of the business's name or sometimes the name of one of the business's products with a visually compelling illustration or design to attract the customer, while the back of the card was packed with details about the business - statistics, product benefits, ordering details, the company's location and contact information - anything that might interest the customer and enable him to buy the product.

 Today business cards are still used as advertising as well as a convenient way to present a business's contact information.
 Business cards can even double as brochures, for instance.

 Common Misspellings: Buisness cards, bisness cards, busyness cards.

-Examples: In Japan business cards are treated as an extension of the person and should always be treated with honour and respect.
+Examples: In Japan business cards are treated as an extension of the person and should always be treated with honor and respect.